lavaman131/dinov2.cpp/README.md

 # run the benchmark of PyTorch
 python scripts/benchmark.py

-# run the benchmark of dinov2.cpp for non-qunatized model
+# run the benchmark of dinov2.cpp for non-quantized model
 ./scripts/benchmark.sh

-# to run the benchamrk for qunatized models; 4 threads and quantize flag
+# to run the benchamrk for quantized models; 4 threads and quantize flag
 ./scripts/benchmark.sh 4 1
 ```